 Crashpads and Dens are cosy and have cute glassed-in showers; Salons and Suites are more spacious.
 Room 203 has a cool exposed brick wall; 301 and 302 face the street and are beloved by honeymooners for the artwork and lighting.
 All rooms are designed with an endlessly expanding art collection and a little something special in each.

-There's no gym on site, but you can work out free at the 99 Sudbury gym and Ride Cycle Club and yoga sessions at Good Space.
+There's no gym on site, but you can get free passes to spin classes at Ride Cycle Club and yoga sessions at Good Space.

 It's more of an adult stay, but nippers are welcome if not particularly catered to.